Will the Suns cover the spread vs. the Jazz? Promo Codes, Betting Trends, Records ATS

 Suns Betting Records & Stats

-- Phoenix has won three of the seven games it has played as the favorite this season.
+- Phoenix has been the favorite in eight games this season and won four (50%) of those contests.

-- This season, Phoenix has won two of its four games when favored by at least -190 on the moneyline.
+- This season, Phoenix has won three of its five games when favored by at least -190 on the moneyline.

-- The implied probability of a win from the Suns, based on the moneyline, is 65.5%.
+- The Suns have a 65.5% chance to win this game based on the implied probability of the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!